-To learn more about this sought-after brightening ingredient, we asked one of our go-to skincare experts Jennifer Herrmann, MD, FAAD, of Moy, Fincher, Chipps Dermatology to break down everything we need to know about kojic acid, from what it is to who should use it.
-Trust us, you need to read this before your next trip to Sephora (or even Target).
-Ahead, a dermatologist explains why kojic acid might just be the secret to glowing skin—and the $29 drugstore serum with kojic acid that she recommends for getting serious results.
+To learn more about this sought-after brightening ingredient, we asked one of our go-to skincare experts, Jennifer Herrmann, MD, FAAD, of Moy, Fincher, Chipps Dermatology, to break down everything we need to know about kojic acid, from what it is, to who should use it, and which products we should be adding to our routines.

 What Is Kojic Acid?

 "If you're looking to brighten your skin and reduce unwanted brown spots, kojic acid is a good option," says Herrmann.
-Particularly because "unlike retinoids and hydroquinone, it is safe in pregnancy, when melasma often worsens," she explains.
-"It shouldn't be used by anyone allergic to it (or other ingredients in the formulation), or used on wounds or on the lips or eyelids," she adds.
+It's particularly great because, unlike retinoids and hydroquinone, kojic acid is safe during pregnancy, when melasma often worsens.
+"It shouldn't be used by anyone allergic to it (or to other ingredients in the formulation), used on wounds, or used on the lips or eyelids," she explains.

 Herrmann adds that because kojic acid is an inherently unstable ingredient that is quickly oxidized in the air, it's important to find high-quality products containing it.
 "If your product is or turns brownish in color, it's time to replace it."